-7. When you've finished selecting the features for your domain.
-Click OK.
+7. When you've finished selecting the features for your domain (PHP, SSI, CGI), click OK.

 You can now access the directory for your domain and upload files using Plesk.
 However, in order for people to see your Web site online, you need to configure the DNS for your site.